aartivnkt/intro-to-python/class_1/class_1.md

 ```

 ### Experiment with JupyterLab
-After pip installation, launch using `jupyter lab`.
+After pip installation, launch using `jupyter lab` in the `intro-to-python` directory where the cloned git repo lives.
 Start working on `worksheet_1a.ipynb` to experiment with your first jupyterlab notebook that uses system Python 3.12.7.
 Close notebook and move onto the next section once complete.

 ## Managing Python versions with `virtualenv`